TheNaFeR02/ExploraLocal/README.md

 - [x] Make sure Habitación section is not appearing
 - [x] Make sure price dates are being filtered.
 - [x] Make sure price is adjusting according to the dates.
-- [ ]

-- [ ] If there's no roomId (no room selected) when selecting the room, delete date queryparam to choose another date.
-- [ ] If there's a roomId, It should be find within the list of rooms to adjust the price
-- [ ] Deploy
-- [ ] Test real paid for hotel, make sure to create booking once the payment has been confirmed.
-- [ ]

 ~25mins: Bookings dates adjusting depending on Room selected.